Potential Health Risks of Energy Drinks and Sports Drinks

 Too Much Caffeine Content

-Energy drinks contain caffeine plus other ingredients.
-Some products do not disclose how much caffeine is included, and it is hard to determine what kind of drink you are consuming.
+Energy drinks contain caffeine and other ingredients.
+Some products do not disclose the amount of caffeine included, making it difficult to determine what kind of drink you consume.

-In general, energy drinks can have 500 mg of caffeine and more.
-This is equivalent to 14 cans of soda to have that same amount of caffeine.
+In general, energy drinks can contain 500 mg of caffeine or more, equivalent to 14 soda cans with the same amount of caffeine.

-Withdrawing from drinking energy drinks can have adverse effects like feeling grumpy and tired, plus headaches.
+Withdrawing from energy drinks can have adverse effects like feeling grumpy and tired and headaches.

 Will not Quench your Thirst.

 Sports drinks will not quench your thirst, unlike what is advertised.
-You think that it will keep you more hydrated than water because it will make you drink more.
+You think it will keep you hydrated more than water because it will make you drink more.

 According to the Journal of Applied Physiology, the taste of sports drinks with salt plus other ingredients will cause people to drink more.
 As such, you may think you are keeping yourself hydrated, but you are consuming more calories than you intend to have.